jayesh68/POINT-AND-RIGID-ROBOT-A-STAR/README.md

     - Search will terminate by printing total computation time
 5. Close python interpreter when done.

-**Caution: If start nodes are created within 5 units of clearance edges, nodes might expand to
-	   region inside edge clearance in which case if all 5 children get expanded into that space, search will terminate abnormally with incorrect results.
+## **Caution: If start nodes are created within 5 units of clearance edges, nodes might expand to region inside edge clearance in which case if all 5 children get expanded into that space,search will terminate abnormally with incorrect results.

 ## Visualization
 * https://youtu.be/iS9h-2WOy6g